Robustly estimating heterogeneity in factorial data using Rashomon Partitions: Rashomon Partition sets

 \section{Rashomon Partition sets}

-Suppose that there are $n$ units (or individuals) and each has $M$ features.
-Features are general and can be properties or allocations of treatment status in an experiment.
-The feature matrix is given by $\X_{1:n, 1:M}$ and outcomes are $\y \in \mathbb{R}^n$.
-Every feature has $R$ possible values, partially ordered.
-Let $\mathcal{K}$ be the set of all $K=R^M$ unique feature combinations.
-Depending on the context, we let $k$ denote the vector of feature values or its index in $\mathcal{K}$.
-Each combination of features $k \in \mathcal{K}$ can be represented in a dummy binary matrix $\D$ with entries $D_{ik}=1$ if and only if observation $i$ has feature combination $k$.
-The dataset is $\Z := (\y,\X)$.
-So, the researcher studies
+In this section, we define Rashomon Partition Sets.
+We also explore the statistical properties, first considering the posterior over the model coefficients, then the poseterior over the space of models.
+To begin, we formally introduce the notion of a pool:

-where $\beta_k = \E [Y_i \mid D_{ik} = 1]$ is the expected outcome in the population given the feature combination and $\zeta_i$ is some idiosyncratic mean-zero residual.
-A pool, $\pi$, is a set of feature combinations having identical expected outcomes.
-This notion is similar to a cluster, but we are not grouping observations based on similar covariates but, instead, partitioning the space based on similar (expected) outcomes.
-Formally, we have: \begin{definition}[Pool] A \emph{pool} $\pi$ is a set of feature combinations having identical expected outcomes. \end{definition} For a given pool $\pi$, two feature combinations $k^{(1)}, k^{(2)} \in \pi$ only if $\beta_{k^{(1)}} = \beta_{k^{(2)}}$.
+\begin{definition}[Pool] {A \emph{pool} $\pi$ is a set of feature combinations having identical expected outcomes.} \end{definition} {For a given pool $\pi$, two feature combinations $k^{(1)}, k^{(2)} \in \pi$ only if $\beta_{k^{(1)}} = \beta_{k^{(2)}}$.
 The converse is not true.
-That is, we could have $k^{(1)} \in \pi_1$ and $k^{(2)} \in \pi_2$ for $\pi_1 \neq \pi_2$ even though $\beta_{k^{(1)}} = \beta_{k^{(2)}}$.
+That is, we could have $k^{(1)} \in \pi_1$ and $k^{(2)} \in \pi_2$ for $\pi_1 \neq \pi_2$ even though $\beta_{k^{(1)}} = \beta_{k^{(2)}}$.} Pools are similar to clusters, but we are not grouping observations based on similar covariates but, instead, based on similar (expected) outcomes.
+Observations in the same pool have the same expected outcome.
 A \emph{partition}, $\Pi$, is a set of pools such that every observation is assigned to a single pool.

-Observations in the same pool have the same expected outcome.
-Identifying heterogeneity in outcomes can be thought of as a search across possible partition structures.
+\begin{definition}[Partition] {Given $M$ features taking on $R$ partially ordered values each, a \emph{partition} $\Pi$ is a partitioning of this feature space into pools.} \end{definition}

+\begin{examplecont}[\ref{ex:amox-ibu}] Figure~\ref{fig:hass-running} illustrates a partition with two pools.
+The first corresponds to a high dose of Ibuprofen (400mg) and any dose of Amoxicillin, while the second corresponds to a low dose (200mg) of Ibuprofen and any dose of Amoxicillin.
+Testing for a difference in outcomes across the pools in Figure~\ref{fig:hass-running} corresponds to testing for the marginal effect of increasing Ibuprofen, since we have aggregated over the two possible doses of Amoxicillin. \end{examplecont}